ericencinger/EmojiMapper/README.md

    * scales emoji size to bounding-box area,
    * updates ~10 fps with a lightweight CSS transition.

-Result: a playful “emoji radar” you can open from any device on the same network.
+Result: a playful “emoji radar” you can open from any browser on the same network.

 ---
+## 🧪 Tested On

+- Jetson Orin Nano (JetPack 6.0)
+- Logitech USB webcam (/dev/video0)
+- Python 3.10
+- Chrome & Firefox (desktop and mobile)

 ## 🚀 Quick start